Recursion (Crouch novel): Plot

-In 2018, NYPD detective Barry Sutton encounters a woman afflicted by False Memory Syndrome (FMS), a condition causing individuals to have memories of lives they never lived.
-After he fails to prevent her suicide, Barry investigates FMS, leading him to a strange Hotel Memory, operated by business magnate Marcus Slade, who captures him.
-Slade forcibly sends Barry back in time to the night his daughter Meghan died in a hit-and-run accident 11 years prior.
-Barry saves Meghan, altering the course of their lives, but the ripple effects of this action lead to widespread affliction of FMS among the population, including his family, resulting in Meghan's suicide due to the overwhelming influx of false memories.
+In 2018, NYPD detective Barry Sutton encounters a woman afflicted by False Memory Syndrome (FMS), a condition causing memories of lives never lived.
+After he fails to prevent her suicide, Barry investigates FMS, leading him to a strange Hotel Memory, operated by business magnate Marcus Slade.
+Slade captures Barry and interrogates him about his greatest regret.
+Intent on proving the value of his technology and buying Barry's cooperation, Slade forcibly sends Barry back to the night his daughter Meghan died in a hit-and-run accident 11 years prior.
+Barry saves Meghan, altering the course of their lives.

+Ripple effects caused by the clients of Hotel Memory begin to appear as the date of the original present approaches.
+Inconsistencies are initially limited to clients' immediate social networks, but when New York's skyline changes, FMS symptoms erupt on a mass scale.
+On the anniversary of Barry's memory jump, Barry's family regains their memories of a timeline where Meghan had died.
+Overwhelmed by the influx of false memories and uncertain what is real, Meghan commits suicide.

-In 2007, Helena Smith, a neuroscientist focusing on Alzheimer's research, works on a "memory chair" designed to replay past experiences.
-When her research runs into financial difficulties, philanthropist Marcus Slade offers her unlimited funds to continue her research at a remote oil rig.
-There, Slade's ambition is to create a deprivation tank intended for time travel through death and resurrection.
-He reveals that in another reality, he was originally Helena's lab assistant, and they accidentally time travelled to a memory.
+In 2007, Helena Smith, a neuroscientist focused on Alzheimer's research, works on a "memory chair" designed to replay past experiences.
+When her research grants run dry, venture capitalist Marcus Slade offers her funding to continue her research on a remote oil rig.
+Slade guides Helena towards building a deprivation tank intended for time travel through death and resurrection.
+He reveals that in the original timeline he was Helena's lab assistant, and they unknowingly caused research subjects to time travel when recalling memories.
 When Slade realized this, he sent himself back in time to become a billionaire.
-Realizing Slade's dangerous plans, Helena uses the technology to escape to the past, knowing that when time catches up, Slade will regain his memories.
+Realizing she is a captive on Slade's oil rig and horrified by this perversion of her research, Helena uses her technology to escape to the past, knowing that when time catches up, Slade will regain his memories.